Zimanga Private Game Reserve at a Glance

-There are currently five photographic hides at Zimanga, including two “bird bath” hides called the Mkhombe and Bhejane Hides which are ideal for small bird photography.
-The larger Lagoon Hide focuses on waterbirds, with Umgodi Overnight Hide the only hide that is custom designed for large mammal photography.
+There are currently seven photographic hides at Zimanga, including two “bird bath” hides called the Mkhombe and Bhejane Hides which are ideal for small bird photography.
+The larger Lagoon Hide focuses on waterbirds, with Umgodi Overnight Hide and the new overnight hide, the only hides that are custom designed for large mammal photography.
 The bee-eater hide is a mobile unit that can be placed in close proximity to where white-fronted bee-eaters nest and produces good results of these colourful birds.
-The last hide (at this stage) is the Vulture Hide which, when there is carrion available, attracts a number of, wait for it… vultures, hyena, jackal and the like.
+The last hide is the Scavenger Hill, Vulture Hide which, when there is carrion available, attracts a number of, wait for it… vultures, hyena, jackal and the like.
 These hides have been designed and built by Charl Senekal, the owner of Zimanga and Bence Mate who is not only a former winner of the coveted BBC wildlife photographer of the year award but is a world authority in hide design, construction and photography.
 Each of the hides is designed for its potential subject whether it is a large mammal like a giraffe or elephant or the smallest of birds like waxbills and twinspots.
 The photographers are invisible to their subjects behind one-way glass so as not to startle the subject with any movements or sounds.
 The hides allow photographers a non-intrusive method of wildlife photography and although the subjects are free-roaming, and hence no sighting is guaranteed, the hides tip the balance heavily in favour of the photographer to get that photo that they always wanted – a “keeper” as they say.

 Zimanga has a diverse range of wildlife including four of the Big Five and also including cheetah and wild dogs.
 The reserve has plenty to offer in terms of unbelievable sightings, from the smallest shrew to the largest of all African mammals, the elephant and over 400-plus recorded bird species.